Skip to main content

 Chapel Hill, NC – New research published in JAMA Network Open highlights a critical challenge facing people living with HIV as they re-enter the community after incarceration.
 A Zambia study led by Michael Herce, MD, MPH, MSCR, an investigator at the UNC Institute for Global Health and Infectious Diseases—in collaboration with colleagues...

-Impacts in Global Health: A Neurology Student’s Journey in Zambia
+A Neurology Students Impact in Zambia

 December 11, 2025